Cambalab/vue-admin/README.md

 ## Introduction

 *We've been working a lot with other libraries that generate administration dashboards, routes, resources in other javascript frameworks, but did not find any Vue library capable of performing this kind of solution, except of many really impressive Vue libraries that provide UI components for admin dashboards.
-We are pretty convinced Vue's learning curve is gentle, so we thought we could try and build our own tool to help building administration applications.*
+We are pretty convinced Vue's learning curve is gentle, so we thought we could try and build our own tool.*

+## About the library

+Vue admin is a frontend application that provides **create**, **read**, **update** and **delete** views.
+Given a simple configuration to Vue-Admin components, this library connects your backend and interprets your services as frontend resources from which the views are automatically created and associated with a route.
+Vue-Admin also lets you create custom views to provide other kind of information to the site (measures, landings, etc.)

 ## Dependencies and third party libraries

-*We assume your project is currently shipped with the following dependencies:*
+**We assume your project ships the following dependencies:**

 +   [**vue-router:**](https://github.com/vuejs/vue-router) used to dynamically create routes and bind components to them.
 We also take advantage of some of the route hooks.
 +   [**vuex:**](https://github.com/vuejs/vuex) lets us globally share information between the core application and component customizations of a library user.
 +   [**vuetify:**](https://github.com/vuetifyjs/vuetify) we basically don't want to implement UI components from scratch, plus their widgets are awesome.
 The drawer, buttons, cards and CRUD views are implemented with Vuetify, but you could use any other UI framework if you want to build your own CRUD views.
 Take the [magazines](/demo/components/magazines) view as example.

-*Core Libaries vue-admin-js depends on*
+**Core Libaries vue-admin-js depends on:**

 +   [**vuex-crud:**](https://github.com/JiriChara/vuex-crud) this lightweight tool creates the resources crud store state, mutations and getters for us.